-This chapter is a guide to the organization of Boston city government and the FY20 Operating Budget.
+This chapter is a guide to the organization of Boston city government and the FY18 Operating Budget.

 The City of Boston, incorporated as a town in 1630 and as a City in 1822, now exists under Chapter 486 of the Acts of 1909, and Chapter 452 of the Acts of 1948 of the Commonwealth which, as amended, constitute the City's Charter.
 The chief executive officer of the City is the Mayor.
-Mayor Martin J. Walsh was elected to serve his first four-year term, beginning in January 2014, and was re-elected to serve a second term that began in January 2018.
+Martin J. Walsh, the Mayor of the City, was elected to serve his first term from January 2014 through January 2018.
 The Mayor has general supervision of and control over the City's boards, commissions, officers, and departments.
 The portion of the budget covering appropriations for all departments and operations of the City, except the School Department, is prepared under the direction of the Mayor.